 What is the smallest 9mm handgun made?

 The PF9 is the smallest 9mm handgun made.
 It has a width of 88 inches and weighs 12.7 ounces.
 Get the extra clip to increase your magazine capacity to nine shots.

-Smith e Wesson CSX The CSX was the smallest 9 mm handgun in 2021.
+The best micro 9mm 2023 pistol is the Smith e Wesson CSX.
 The abrasive substance is textured into the front and rear of CSX's body.
 Besides that, it comes with two leather straps that can be replaced with others if desired.

 What is the smallest pistol available?

 The smallest handgun available has a weight of just 26 grams (0.91 lb).
 The gun has a smaller caliber of 0.68 millimeters and can shoot at a depth of five meters (16ft).
 It is a scaled-down version of the Luger P08 handgun.
 It also has a grip texture made of plastic and stainless steel.